 - The industry often operates using temporary contracts, which can lead to job insecurity.

 - The workload can be heavy and stressful due to the need for accountability when managing a budget and writing bids to attract external funding.

-- Dress is usually formal for meetings but informal the rest of the time.
-Some sport-specific roles may require you to wear the sports kit of the club or organisation.
+- Dress code is usually formal for meetings but informal the rest of the time.
+Specific roles may require you to wear the sports kit of the club or organisation.

-- Local travel within a working day to visit venues, attend events and meet with community groups is common, and many posts include a car allowance.
+- Local travel within a working day to visit venues, attend events and meet with community groups is common.
+Many posts include a car allowance.

 - Absence from home overnight is occasional.
 Overseas work or travel is unlikely.

 - Participation in sport and coaching is encouraged and often supported.
 For sport-specific posts, such as a football development officer, a playing history in that sport will often be a pre-requisite.

 This career is open to all graduates and those with an HND, but the following subjects may increase your chances:

 - leisure studies

 - recreation or leisure management